PAMunb/svfa/CI_CD_SETUP.md

 ### GitHub Actions Workflow

-The workflow is defined in `.github/workflows/test.yml` and includes:
+The workflow is defined in `.github/workflows/test_suite.yml` and includes:

 - **Triggers**: Pull requests to `master` or `develop` branches
 - **Environment**: Ubuntu latest with Java 8
 - **Build Tool**: SBT (Scala Build Tool)
 - **Caching**: Dependencies are cached for faster builds
-- **Tests**: Runs all tests plus specific test suites
+- **Tests**: Runs specific test suites

 ### Test Suites

 The workflow runs the following test suites:
+TO-DO
 1. **All tests**: `sbt test`
 2. **SecuribenchAliasingTest**: Tests for aliasing scenarios
 3. **SecuribenchArraysTest**: Tests for array-related scenarios